gpanders/nvim-moonwalk/README.md

 ### What is the performance impact?

-Short answer: marginal
+Short answer: marginal.

 Long answer:

-Compiling languages into Lua typically has a non-trivial performance impact, but this is only done once so you shouldn't worry about it.
+Compiling languages into Lua takes a non-trivial amount of time, but this is only done once so you shouldn't worry about it.
 Once the source file is compiled it is cached until the source file changes again.
 Future invocations are (nearly) as fast as using Lua directly.

-It is only nearly as fast because the custom loader that moonwalk inserts is at the end of Lua's `package.loaders` table.
-This means that when you `require()` a module written in an extension language Lua has to iterate through the other package loaders first before it finally gets to moonwalk.
+It is only *nearly* as fast because the custom loader that moonwalk inserts is at the end of Lua's `package.loaders` table.
+This means that when you `require()` a module written in an extension language Lua has to iterate through the other package loaders first before it finally gets to moonwalk. moonwalk also has to do a few things in order to determine whether or not the source file has changed such as checking file modification times.
 However, this process takes on the order of microseconds, so don't sweat it too much.

 The other performance impact comes from searching for runtime files in the given extension language.
 On startup, moonwalk runs (essentially) the following